-- 1) "Revitalization" a project any meeting any additional criteria that may be adopted by the respective county council or applicable municipal council that is located in: - a) any state-designated revitalization area as defined by the Maryland Department of Housing and Community Development (DHCD). - b) any state-designated enterprise zone as defined by the Maryland Department of Business and Economic Development (DBED). - c) any federally-designated economic development district as defined by the U.S. Department of Commerce, Economic Development Administration (EDA). - d) any federally-designated empowerment zone and developable sites as defined by the U.S. Department of Housing and Urban Development (HUD). - e) any Transit District Overlay Zone (T-D-O Zone) as defined by Subtitle 27, Part 10A, Division 1, of the Prince George's County Code. - f) any Prince George's County designated revitalization area as defined in Subtitle 10 of the Prince George's County Code. - g) any state designated Neighborhood Business Development Program as defined in Subtitle 3, of Title 4, of the Housing and Community Development Article of the Annotated Code of Maryland. - h) any Montgomery County designated neighborhoods, as determined by the Montgomery County Executive and County Council, as a revitalization neighborhood for activities that will act to preserve, stabilize, and enhance the social, physical, and economic conditions of the neighborhood.
-Activities may include concentrated housing code inspections and enforcement, housing rehabilitation, social service programs, public infrastructure improvements, and private and/or public capital investment. - 2) A property used for the production of alcoholic beverages.
+- 1) "Revitalization" means a project located in one of the following geographic areas and meeting any additional criteria that may be adopted by the respective county council or applicable municipal council: - a) any state-designated revitalization area as defined by the Maryland Department of Housing and Community Development (DHCD). - b) any state-designated enterprise zone as defined by the Maryland Department of Business and Economic Development (DBED). - c) any federally-designated economic development district as defined by the U.S. Department of Commerce, Economic Development Administration (EDA). - d) any federally-designated empowerment zone and developable sites as defined by the U.S. Department of Housing and Urban Development (HUD). - e) any Transit District Overlay Zone (T-D-O Zone) as defined by Subtitle 27, Part 10A, Division 1, of the Prince George's County Code. - f) any Prince George's County designated revitalization area as defined in Subtitle 10 of the Prince George's County Code. - g) any state designated Neighborhood Business Development Program as defined in Subtitle 3, of Title 4, of the Housing and Community Development Article of the Annotated Code of Maryland. - h) any Montgomery County designated neighborhoods, as determined by the Montgomery County Executive and County Council, as a revitalization neighborhood for activities that will act to preserve, stabilize, and enhance the social, physical, and economic conditions of the neighborhood.
+Activities may include concentrated housing code inspections and enforcement, housing rehabilitation, social service programs, public infrastructure improvements, and private and/or public capital investment.